binaryphile/www.minimak.org/pages/download.md

 PKL is the recommended tool while you're learning Minimak.
 PKL shows you a keyboard image with the new layout, so you can consult it while you learn.
-It also supports switching layouts easily via menu, as well as suspending PKL entirely by hitting both *Alt* keys.
+It also supports suspending PKL entirely by hitting both *Alt* keys.

-PKL starts in full Minimak mode (both hands).
-There is a system tray icon that can be right-clicked for a menu that includes the ability to select the left-hand-only half-Minimak.

 The keyboard graphic that is shown by PKL can be moved to one of two predetermined positions by floating your mouse over it.
 It can also be